-Provided that any remaining assets of the Member which are not paid in the form of a cash lump sum generate sufficient retirement income as outlined in SLC 5.6.3.
+Provided that any remaining assets of the Member which are not paid in the form of a cash lump sum generate sufficient retirement income throughout the Member's lifetime.

-Programmed Withdrawals and / or Life Annuity
+Programmed Withdrawals and/or Life Annuity

-- 5.6.3 The remaining assets of a Member which are not paid in the form as outlined in SLC 5.6.2 of Part B of the Pension Rules for Occupational Retirement Schemes, shall: - (a) be used towards programmed withdrawals.
+5.6.3 The remaining assets of a Member which are not paid in the form as outlined in SLC 5.6.2 of Part B of the Pension Rules for Occupational Retirement Schemes, shall:

+(a) be used towards programmed withdrawals.
 Programmed withdrawals shall be based on publically available annuity/drawdown rates.
-The Retirement Scheme Administrator shall ensure that the said annuity/drawdown rates are based on sound and prudent actuarial principles; or - (b) be used to purchase a life annuity; or - (c) be a combination of programmed withdrawals and life annuity.
+The Retirement Scheme Administrator shall ensure that the said annuity/drawdown rates are based on sound and prudent actuarial principles; or

+(b) be used to purchase a life annuity; or

+(c) be a combination of programmed withdrawals and life annuity.